Felix-Kariuki/Yummy/README.md

 * [Accompanist-SwipeRefresh](https://google.github.io/accompanist/swiperefresh/) - A library which provides a layout which provides the swipe-to-refresh UX pattern, similar to Android's SwipeRefreshLayout.

+## Data Source
+This application fetches its data from the [The Meal Db](https://www.themealdb.com/api.php).
+Find the Documentation by following this [link](https://www.themealdb.com/api.php).

 ## Author
 Felix Kariuki